michelebenvenuto/xmpp-client/README.md

 # xmpp-client

-_A working xmpp client used for a chat application_
+A working xmpp client used for a chat application with the following functionalities:

+1 to 1 chats
+Group Chats
+Add Friends
+List Contacts
+File sending
+Notifications

 ## Getting Started

 ### Requirements

-_To run this proyect yo need to install the following libraries:_
+To run this proyect yo need to install the following libraries:

 ```
 slixmpp